ICCCIVY/2420-Assignment-1/README.md

 ![yaml](assets/yaml.png)

-3. Save and Exit the File:

-Press `Esc` to enter command mode.
+3. After you finish editing, press `Esc` to enter command mode.
 Type `:wq` (stands for write and quit) and then press Enter.
 This will save the file and exit the editor.

-Now that your cloud-init.yaml file is saved and properly formatted, you can proceed with creating a Droplet using this configuration!
+Now that your cloud-init.yaml file is saved and properly formatted, you can proceed with creating a Droplet using this configuration.

-## 6. Creating a Droplet Using doctl with the cloud-init File
+## 7. Creating a Droplet Using doctl with the cloud-init File

 With your cloud-init configuration file ready, you can use it to create a new DigitalOcean Droplet.
 This will automate the initial setup, such as creating a user, installing packages, and configuring security settings.